 Comparing Garbo to Hepburn, he concluded “Garbo’s singularity was of the order of the concept, that of Audrey Hepburn is of the order of the substance.
 The face of Garbo is an Idea, that of Hepburn an Event.”

-Queen Christina features two of the biggest stars of the silent screen in talking roles – John Gilbert starring alongside Garbo, in his second-to-last screen appearance and one of only a handful from the talkies.
-Garbo and Gilbert had made three silent films together and also had a very public relationship for a time – though ultimately Garbo left Gilbert.
-It’s instructive to see these two silent greats side by side: Gilbert and his acting style don’t really work – they seem anachronistic here, dreadfully so at times – while whatever it was about Garbo – her face, that Idea that “plunged audiences into the deepest ecstasy” – still works absolutely, then as it does now.
+Queen Christina features two of the biggest stars of the silent screen in talking roles—John Gilbert starring alongside Garbo, in his second-to-last screen appearance and one of only a handful from the talkies.
+Garbo and Gilbert had made three silent films together and also had a very public relationship for a time, though ultimately Garbo left Gilbert.
+It’s instructive to see these two silent greats side by side.
+For me, Gilbert and his acting style don’t really work.
+They seem anachronistic here, dreadfully so at times, while whatever it was about Garbo—her face, that Idea that “plunged audiences into the deepest ecstasy”—still works absolutely, then as it does now.

-Gilbert’s performances in his few talkies were so out of step with the times that his ardent wooing in an earlier sound film, His Glorious Night (1929), was laughed off the screen by audiences – an event recreated in the musical Singin’ in the Rain, where Gene Kelly plays a character that seems in part based on Gilbert, but who makes the transition to talkies successfully – by singing and dancing.
+Gilbert’s performances in his few talkies were so out of step with the times that his ardent wooing in an earlier sound film, His Glorious Night (1929), was laughed off the screen by audiences—an event recreated, wonderfully, in Singin’ in the Rain, where Gene Kelly plays a character that seems in part based on Gilbert, but who makes the transition to talkies successfully—by singing and dancing.

 Silk Stockings stars Fred Astaire and Cyd Charisse.
 I love musicals and adore Fred Astaire, but I’ve never really warmed to this movie.
-I suppose in part it’s because it is a remake of Ninotchka, for which I have so much affection.
+I suppose in part precisely because it is a remake of Ninotchka, for which I have so much affection.
 There’s another one of these pairs of great movie + disappointing musical remake: The Philadelphia Story (1940) with Katherine Hepburn, James Stewart and Cary Grant, was remade as High Society (1956), with Grace Kelly, Bing Crosby and Frank Sinatra.
-Both of these pairs are proof of another rule of movies that – like sequels – remakes usually suck.
+Both of these pairs are proof of another rule of movies that—like sequels—remakes usually suck.
 It’s a hard thing to say about movies with such sparkling casts, but both Silk Stockings and High Society seem like pale imitations of the films they remake.
-They don’t suck, but don’t come close to measuring up to the antecedents – how could they?
+They don’t suck, but don’t come close to measuring up to the antecedents.
+Then again, how could they?